 Although we always wanted three children, the planning was a little off.
 We were just starting to get our finances back in order, saving again, and planned to get back on our medical aid so we can start trying for number 3 in a year.
 I felt so judged.
 We had ridiculous comments from strangers to friends to even our family, asking if it was a “oopsie”, whether we don’t watch television, and the worst; did we want her.

-But the word we received for this precious human being was NEW.
+The word we received for this precious human being was NEW.
 And JOY.
-She hid her gender from us for almost 7 months.
-We didn’t know how or where were going to deliver her.
-We couldn’t find a name.
+But she hid her gender from us for almost 7 months.
+We didn’t know how or where we were going to deliver her.
+Planning for this baby was not happening.
+In addition to that, we couldn’t find a name.
 I didn’t feel joy.
 And struggled through people’s judgement and unwanted advice.
 But that’s when we decided to lean 100% on God’s promise for this child to bring forth something NEW that will bring JOY.
 We named her Nika Alanah.
-Meaning precious child of victory, and joy.
+This means precious child of victory, and joy.

-We were added to a family member’s medical aid that completely covered her c-section birth at a private Medi-clinic hospital, when no other medical aid would cover an already pregnant woman.
-(They were the last medical aid to still do that in South Africa, and changed that policy the month after Nika was born.)
+We were added to a family member’s medical aid that completely covered this c-section birth at a private Medi-clinic hospital, when no other medical aid would cover an already pregnant woman.
+(They were the last medical aid to still do that in South Africa, but that policy was changed the month after Nika was born.)
 The day we left hospital, we received notification that the house we had our eyes set on, was available for us to move into within two months.
 (Yes, I packed up our little flat within a month with a newborn wrapped to me) This wonderful joyful child brought with her birth the NEW and JOY we were promised.
 Our lives were changed!

 This little human was absolutely meant to be.
 And we could not and would not ever had wanted it any other way.
 She is the GIFT we were promised.
 Undeserved, given without expecting it, and such a beautiful blessing.
 Again, the word gift spilled over from the pregnancy right into the fabric of our whole being for this season.
 We decided to call her Anibelle-Mae.
 “Ani” is Hawaiian for beautiful.
 “Belle” is French for beautiful.
 “Mae” means gift.
 Our beautiful gift.

 Now our family feels complete.
 No, we’re not planning on having more children.
 But as we’ve learned; never say never.
-We’re absolutely blessed to have such a full family.
+This family is blessed to be full.
 They all fit together like a perfect 6-piece puzzle, without one piece, we just wouldn’t be complete.

 What are your children’s names?
 What do they mean?
 We’d love to hear from you on how their names’ meaning have been evident in your/their lives.
 We’re doing a follow-up with more real-life stories from people like you!
 Please comment below, and we’ll contact you to hear more!